sciZer0/7/v/README.md

 # About New Culture

-With blockchain technology, it will technically be impossible for creators to keep their exclusive ownership over created digitizable things thar become known — because technically, anyone can use these same numbers (digitizable things) at their own.
+With blockchain technology, it will technically be impossible for creators to keep their exclusive ownership over created digitizable things that become known — because technically, anyone can use these same numbers (digitizable things) at their own.

 As they say — change or die.